samshipengs/Twitter-Sentiment-Prediction/README.md

 [LibSVM]0.877408056042

  ```
- then use it to predict on tweets that mentions AirCanada.
+ then use it to predict on collected airline tweets.

  Group the tweets based on the sentiment classified by CNN model, and we can find the most frequent words from each group,